Places

 Nakameguro·¥¥

 Modern elevated ramen with excellent toppings.
-A big step up from the classic hole-in-the-wall with good music too.
+A big step up from the classic hole-in-the-wall with constant jazz music creating a nice ambiance.

 Skip It IfYou want traditional old-school ramen.
-This is new-wave.
+This is more new-wave.

 Verified by Max (lived in Tokyo 6 months)